 - You must have passed urine and any signs of bleeding should be settling, before you will be allowed home. - You may return to work and other activities a couple of days after the biopsy.
-We recommend that you do not drive for 3 days. - Avoid strenuous lifting or exertion for one week. - You may bath and shower as normal the following day, but please ensure the dressing is removed from the biopsy site before you do so. - If you need a certificate for your work, you should see your own GP. - If you notice any bright red (fresh) blood in your urine, feel any discomfort or become faint after you have got home, you should contact your GP urgently and tell him or her that you have had a kidney biopsy. - If you have further questions following this information handout, please do not hesitate to ask the CAPD staff.
+We recommend that you do not drive for 3 days. - Avoid strenuous lifting or exertion for one week. - You may bath and shower as normal the following day, but please ensure the dressing is removed from the biopsy site before you do so. - If you need a certificate for your work, you should see your own GP. - If you notice any bright red (fresh) blood in your urine, feel any discomfort or become faint after you have gone home, contact 999 or go to your nearest emergency department as soon as possible, and let them know that you have had a kidney biopsy. - If you have further questions following this information handout, please do not hesitate to ask the CAPD staff.